-David Wickes wrote an excellent post called Three Books, which claims that any senior developer should be able to recommend 3 books to a less experienced colleague.
-There are various good reasons for this and some nuance, so please read the post!
+David Wickes wrote an excellent post called Three Books, which claims that any senior developer should be able to recommend three books to a less experienced colleague.
+There are various reasons for this and some nuance, so please read the post!

-I wish I had somehow been lucky enough, or had the foresight to read these books when I was 25.
-I’ve tried to pick 3, varied books that give you solid foundations to be a good software developer.
+I wish I had been lucky enough or had the foresight to read these books when I was 25.
+I’ve tried to pick three varied books that give you solid foundations to be a good software developer.

-This helps you understand that there’s so much more to shipping software than raw technical skill.
+This helps you understand there’s so much more to shipping software than raw technical skills.

 Making anything non-trivial requires teamwork.
 This brings social and organisational challenges.

-These are not the kind of things you learn on a computer science degree.
+These are different from what you learn in a computer science degree.
 This book helps you see these issues, the dysfunctions organisations can get into, and how to get past them.

-If you understand the concepts in these books you’ll be able to help your team work better and you’ll be more likely to have successful projects.
+If you understand the concepts in these books, you’ll be able to help your team work better and be more likely to have successful projects.

-After reading this book if you enjoyed it and found it useful I’d go straight in to reading The Unicorn Project which is the successor, but from developer's point of view.
+After reading this book, if you enjoyed it and found it helpful, I’d go straight into reading The Unicorn Project, which is the successor, but from a developer's point of view.

 The Unicorn Project is the organizational civil-war novel that every technology and business trailblazer must read.

-I read this book a long time after working with ThoughtWorks (TW), who are a software consultancy company.
+I read this book long after working with ThoughtWorks (TW), a software consultancy company.
 For many years they worked with the company I was in, coaching us on how to write software the modern way.

-Prior to this I was mainly a solo developer, just bashing code out and copying it to prod on small websites.
-TW taught us how to work on big projects, which requires you to work completely differently due to the different challenges working as scale brings.
+Before this, I was mainly a solo developer, bashing code out and copying it to prod on small websites.
+TW taught us how to work on big projects, which requires you to work entirely differently due to the different challenges working as scale brings.

-Reading GOOS, it’s very clear that it’s a blueprint for a lot of what TW taught me and subsequently what I have been coaching my team.
+Reading GOOS, it’s apparent that it’s a blueprint for what TW taught me and what I have been coaching my team.